Great Lakes Commission calls for full funding of GLRI; reaffirms commitment to NAFTA and U.S.-Canada trade

 The GLC will next convene October 2-3, 2018 in Indianapolis, Indiana.
 Additional information will be available at www.glc.org.

-The Great Lakes Commission, led by chairman Jon Allan, director of the Michigan Office of the Great Lakes, is an interstate compact agency established under state and U.S. federal law and dedicated to promoting a strong economy, healthy environment and high quality of life for the Great Lakes-St. Lawrence region and its residents.
+The Great Lakes Commission, led by chairman John Linc Stine, commissioner of the Minnesota Pollution Control Agency, is an interstate compact agency established under state and U.S. federal law and dedicated to promoting a strong economy, healthy environment and high quality of life for the Great Lakes-St. Lawrence region and its residents.
 The Commission consists of governors’ appointees, state legislators, and agency officials from its eight member states.
 Associate membership for Ontario and Québec was established through the signing of a “Declaration of Partnership.”
 The Commission maintains a formal Observer program involving U.S. and Canadian federal agencies, tribal authorities, binational agencies and other regional interests.
 The Commission offices are located in Ann Arbor, Michigan.
 Learn more at www.glc.org.